 Harvest all of your basil before the first frost and blend it up to make pistou for freezing.
 Dried basil is essentially tasteless, so it’s much better to freeze it instead of drying.

 This method is easy and will give you little bursts of flavour in your recipes all winter long.
-Essentially, you blend basil with a couple of other ingredients and freeze it in little cubes.
-It’s so simple that it’s not really a recipe, so that’s why it’s here instead of a regular weekly post.
+Essentially, you blend basil with garlic, lemon, and olive oil, then freeze in cubes or dollops.

 Pistou for Freezing

 - Juice of one lemon (about 3 tablespoons)